What's Hot

 Reasons abound as to why an American would sell their life insurance policy to a third-party investor, including paying off a mortgage, funding a divorce settlement, or paying medical bills; it’s something of a safety net in times of financial need.

 Many other countries don’t have a similar safety net available to their citizens.
-The U.K. has a traded endowment policy market, but that’s now largely defunct.
+The UK has a traded endowment policy market, but that’s now largely defunct.
 Enter Germany, which does, and one consequence of the prevailing macroeconomic environment, where residents of most countries in Europe are experiencing cost of living challenges, is that more people with a life insurance policy in Europe’s largest economy are looking into selling it on the secondary market.

 “The size and volume of trades on the German secondary market depend on the existing economic situation,” said Christian Seidl, Executive Board Member at Bundesverband Vermoegensanlagen im Zweitmarkt Lebensversicherungen (BVZL), a trade association in Germany that represents investors in the secondary life market in the country.
 “In the first half of the year, we saw an increasing number of people coming to us and asking questions about selling their policy because of all this uncertainty, increasing inflation, interest rates, etc. People feel a need to liquidate their assets.”